ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     Server: 10.121.229.201  HTL required: no
     ```

-1. In the HSM, execute the following command to see any existing clients:
+1. In the HSM, run the following command to see any existing clients:

     ```sh
     [jpmongehsm2] lunash:>client list